robcraig-LF/IT-Specification-for-OpenEduConnect/structure of labs.md

 ### **Why These Labs Work**
 1. **Practical Application**: Each lab builds on a real-world example, helping participants relate theory to practice.
 2. **Skill Development**: Labs progressively develop key skills, from planning to validation and maintenance.
-3. **Collaborative Learning**: Peer reviews and group discussions foster collaboration, mirroring workplace dynamics.
-4. **Comprehensive Coverage**: The labs cover every major aspect of IT specification development, ensuring well-rounded learning.
+3. **Comprehensive Coverage**: The labs cover every major aspect of IT specification development, ensuring well-rounded learning.